 a=10 b=20 c= a+b print(c)

 The screenshot below shows the same in Jupyter:

-2. For mathematical and numerical computations we can import libraries like numpy and pandas libraries for working on datasets.
-The syntax for that is:
+2. For mathematical and numerical computations, we can import libraries like numpy and pandas for working on datasets.

-import pandas as pd
+import numpy as np import pandas as pd

 Below is the screenshot for the same:

 3. Next, we can see how to build functions.
 Like other languages, we can also develop methods and then call them later in the program.
 The following Example is to show how to create a Fibonacci series function for the first 100 numbers

 def fib(p) : a, b =0,1 while a<p : print(a,end=’ ’) a,b= b, a+b print()

 We can call the function by using fib(100)